 Leadership process in schools, like every other organization, has significant direct impact towards the creation of Learning Organization (Baráth, 2015).
 In schools, leadership role is normally centered around the principal.
 Principals are directly and indirectly responsible towards students, teachers, and other staff's average performance; as well as towards the overall reputation of the school (Gurr, 2015).
 Principal with distinctive Transformational Leadership Characteristics will be able to exert his power in order to transform his organization (Gurr, 2015).
-Several example on how principal leadership may contribute to the creation of Learning Organization are encouragement towards through teachers and staff, providing critique towards a problem, analyzing suggestions from the stakeholders, identifying incoming challenges (Gil et al., 2019).
+Several example on how principal leadership may contribute to the creation of Learning Organization are through encouragement towards the teachers providing and staff, critique towards a problem, analyzing suggestions from the stakeholders, coming and identifying incoming challenges (Gil et al., 2019).
 Based on the relation between TL and LO as displayed above, the writer proposes the second hypothesis: